mcfanda/mqtt_monitor/README.md

 - incoming:
    expect: monitor/controller/ok
    on_message: echo "controller is working"
-   replay: monitor/controller/checked
+   reply: monitor/controller/checked
+   reply_payload: ciao

 ```

+This rule waits for the boker to publish in the "monitor/controller/ok" topic.
+When it gets a message execute the shell command in "on_message" key.
+ It also reply to the broker in "monitor/controller/checked" topic (reply:) with a payload of "ciao".

+ Allowed keys are:

     - expect: a topic that the broker may send
     - expect_payload: optional payload to be received in the expect topic
     - on_message: a shell command that is executed
-    - replay: a topic to publish back when the first message is arrived
+    - reply: a topic to publish back when the first message is arrived
-    - replay_payload: optional payload to publish in the replay topic
+    - reply_payload: optional payload to publish in the reply topic

-Either on_message or replay or both should be specified, otherwise it does not do anything.
+Either on_message or reply or both should be specified, otherwise it does not do anything.

 Outgoing rules inquire the broker and react to it: